 Harding is an institutional member of the *National Association of Schools of Music.
 We are awaiting NASM's Plan Approval for a proposed BM degree.

 Students in music education who successfully complete the Teacher Education Program offered through Harding's Cannon-Clary College of Education will be recommended for initial Arkansas Licensure through the Arkansas Department of Higher Education, with accreditation approval of the National Council for the Accreditation of Teacher Education (NCATE).

-Music faculty hold membership and offices in numerous professional music organizations, including American Choral Directors Association (ACDA), Arkansas Jazz Educators (ARJE), College Band Directors National Association (CBDNA), Music Teachers National Association (MTNA), National Association for Music Educators (NAfME), National Association of Schools of Music (NASM), and National Association of Teachers of Singing (NATS).
+Music faculty hold membership and offices in numerous professional music organizations, including American Choral Directors Association (ACDA), American Composers Forum (ACF), Arkansas Jazz Educators (ARJE), College Band Directors National Association (CBDNA), Music Teachers National Association (MTNA), National Association for Music Educators (NAfME), National Association of Schools of Music (NASM), and National Association of Teachers of Singing (NATS).

 The mission of the Department of Music is to provide a quality education in music within a Christian environment.